This Is What That 'Salmon-Safe' Label Says About Your Wine Or Eggs

 One of the eco-labels Wilcox Farms acquired in recent years is "salmon-safe," a label more often seen on craft beer and Northwest wine bottles than egg cartons.

 The Wilcoxes' 1,500-acre farm borders the Nisqually River, which has runs of steelhead and salmon — and farming can be hard on fish.
-Think pesticides, irrigation drain on creeks, and, Wilcox says, "with all these chickens, as you might imagine, we have tons and tons of fertilizer" — that is, chicken manure.
+Think pesticides, irrigation drain on creeks and, Wilcox says, "with all these chickens, as you might imagine, we have tons and tons of fertilizer" — that is, chicken manure.

 Populations of salmon and steelhead in the Nisqually River have been declining for decades, and that's a huge concern for the Nisqually Tribe.